 In the fourth set, UCSC opened a slight 18-13 lead before Menlo's digging and an ace by Menlo's Nicole DiMartino produced a 5-0 run to tie it.
 After it was tied at 19, UCSC went on a 3-0 run to make it 22-19 courtesy of two Fowler kills and a Claire Okerlund ace.
 Another kill from Fowler gave the Banana Slugs the set at 25-21.

-In the deciding fifth set, 2-0 lead on blocks from Kirchner and Okerlund/Everett before the Oaks tied it on consecutive kills.
+In the deciding fifth set, UCSC jumped to a 2-0 lead on blocks from Kirchner and Okerlund/Everett before the Oaks tied it on consecutive kills.
 Back-to-back kills from Fowler and Okerlund gave UCSC a 5-2 lead and made Menlo take a timeout.

 The Banana Slugs kept their focus however, running their lead to 8-3 and 12-5.
 Menlo ran off the next five points however to get within 12-10 before Fowler once again broke the run.
 UCSC finished with a block by Kirschner and a Menlo attack error gave them the win.